Remapping the Rover MEMS3 ECU

 communications with the ECU and better interoperability with other tools such

 as OBDII scanners.
-I have been using ISO14320-2 protocol for most of my research
+I have been using ISO14320-2 protocol for most of my

-definitely better.
+experience is definitely better.

 As of Version 4.51